macchioni/square-mahogany/content/posts/2020-08-31-Ted-Lasso-Cookie-Recipe-Biscuits.md

 5. Second bake: bring the heat to 120° C (about 250° F), cover your mega biscuit with a layer of parchment paper and let it go for another 20 minutes.
 <br>

-6. Out of the oven: the cookie surface is cooked but not burned, sprinkle it with brown sugar and let cool (actually we’re hoping the sugar somehow sticks to the surface) for about 2 minutes.
+6. Out of the oven: the cookie surface is cooked but not burned, sprinkle it with brown sugar and let cool for about 2 minutes (now you’re hoping the sugar somehow sticks to the surface).
 Then get the thinnest sharpest knife you have and cut the biscuits in harmonic rectangular shapes of your choice.
 <br>

-Let them cool for a longer time, this time, get back and enjoy.
+Let them cool for a longer time, get back and enjoy.
 You scored them right if you have not rawish dough in the middle.
 <br>

 ![Box of cookies](/images/vault/scatola.jpg)